jdelic/authserver/README.rst

 ====================  ========================================================
 Variable              Description
 ====================  ========================================================
 VAULT_CA              The CA to use to validate that we're talking to the
                       right Vault
 VAULT_DATABASE_PATH   The key path to read from Vault to get database
                       credentials for a full access role DATABASE_PARENTROLE   The role that authserver should "sudo" into (via ``SET ROLE``) after connecting to the database, i.e. the primary access role.
 DATABASE_NAME         The name of the database to connect to.
-OPENSMTPD_DBUSER      A user being granted access to the stored procedure API
+SPAPI_DBUSERS         A comma-separated list of database users which are being
-                      in migration ``0003_opensmtpd_access``.
+                      granted access to the stored procedure API in migration ``0003_opensmtpd_access``.
 ====================  ========================================================